 Step 2 - Upgrade WSO2 API Manager to 3.0.0¶

 After you have successfully migrated your current WSO2 API-M version to 2.6.0, upgrade from API-M 2.6.0 to API-M 3.0.0.
 For more information, see Upgrading API Manager from 2.6.0 to 3.0.0.

 The migration client that you use in this guide automatically migrates your tenants, workflows, external user stores, etc. to the upgraded environment.
 Therefore, there is no need to migrate them manually.

-If you are using a migrated API and wants to consume it via an application which supports JWT authentication (default type in API-M 3.0.0), you need to republish the API.
+If you are using a migrated API and want to consume it via an application that supports JWT authentication (default type in API-M 3.0.0), you need to republish the API.
 Without republishing the API, JWT authentication doesn't work as it looks for a local entry which will get populated while publishing.